 synchronize ("synch"): which modifies (the headers of) the files in memory so that they all have the same reference time.

 (Does not otherwise modify the data.
-If I need to combine two traces and they are not the same length, SAC will complain and not do it.)
+If I need to combine two traces rotate them for instance, and they are not the same length, SAC will complain and not do it.)

 SAC> synch SAC> plot1